Proofread Abnywhere Review

-I was unemployed, but it meant that I could take time and build something that worked for me, instead of continuing to feel suffocated by bad bosses and an insane commute.
+I was unemployed, but it meant that I could take time and build an online business that worked for me, instead of continuing to feel suffocated by bad bosses and an insane commute.

 Since I had a bit of spare time while I searched for a new career, my friend asked me to help get her book from stalled to published.

-I really enjoyed it, so things started pointing me in the direction of proofreading and editing course
+I really enjoyed it, so things started pointing me in the direction of proofreading and editing courses

 Early in my search for meaningful work, I stumbled on Caitlin’s transcript proofreading course.